Side Determination and Fragment Identification

 When bones arrive at the forensic laboratory from a surface scatter, a disarticulated grave, or a river recovery, the osteologist's first task is identification: what element is this, which side of the body did it come from, and is it human?
 These three questions must be answered before any biological profile can be constructed, and they must be answered from physical evidence alone.

 Side determination is the process of assigning a skeletal element to the left or right side of the body.
-It sounds like a simple anatomical exercise, and for complete well-preserved bones it is.
-The challenge arises with fragmented, degraded, or partially preserved specimens where the diagnostic features are damaged, worn, or missing.
+For complete, well-preserved bones the task is straightforward; the challenge arises with fragmented, degraded, or partially preserved specimens where the diagnostic features are damaged, worn, or missing.
 Every major long bone, every girdle bone, every rib and vertebra has a set of morphological features that unambiguously identify it as left-sided or right-sided.
 Knowing which features to look for, and which survive degradation better than others, is a core practical skill.

 Fragment identification, in its broader sense, is the assignment of a piece of bone to a specific skeletal element (rib? long-bone shaft? vertebral arch?) and to a specific anatomical region within that element.
 This matters for two distinct reasons.
 First, it allows the osteologist to complete an inventory of what is and what is not present, which structures the search for associated remains.
 Second, it determines what biological profile information can and cannot be extracted.
 A long-bone diaphyseal fragment carries stature-estimation potential and histological age-estimation potential; a rib shaft fragment does not.